atkinsonap/atkinsonap.github.io/_pages/stimuli.md

     <source src="/assets/PLbodyactor8Manger1new.iphone.mp4" media="only screen and (max-device-width: 568px)"></source>
 </video>

+### The Perception of Personality Traits from Gait
 We have also developed a set of point-light stimuli that we used to assess the perception of personality traits from the way people walk.
 See

 Thoresen, J. C., Vuong, Q. C., & Atkinson, A. P. (2012).
 [First impressions: Gait cues drive reliable trait judgements.](https://dx.doi.org/10.1016/j.cognition.2012.05.018) Cognition, 124(3), 261-271.